LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 their defaults.

 =============================
-RAJA-Specific Options
+RAJA Option Types
 =============================

 All Cmake options used in RAJA contains the prefix ``RAJA_`` to give users the flexibility to enable/disable individual options for RAJA, specifically.
-RAJA contains two types of options, those that are specific to RAJA and those that mirror the behavior of standard CMake options or options provided by BLT;
-i.e., *dependent options* in CMake terminology.
-In the following discussion, we indicate which options are specific to RAJA and which can be enabled/disabled using the CMake or BLT variants.
-The CMake and BLT option names are the same as the RAJA option names, but without the ``RAJA_`` prefix.
+RAJA contains two types of options, those that only exist in RAJA and those that are similar tostandard CMake options or options provided by BLT; i.e., *dependent options* in CMake terminology.
+RAJA dependent option names are the same as the associated CMake and BLT option names, but with the ``RAJA_`` prefix added.

+In the following discussion, we indicate which options only exist in RAJA.
+Every other option can be assumed to be a dependent option that can be enabled/disabled using the CMake or BLT variants.

-.. note:: RAJA uses a mix of RAJA-specific options and CMake-dependent
+.. note:: RAJA uses a mix of RAJA only options and CMake-dependent
           options that can be controlled with CMake or BLT variants.

-          All Cmake options used in RAJA contains the prefix ``RAJA_``.
-          Options that are also CMake-dependent options, may be controlled with the non-RAJA variable name (without the ``RAJA_`` prefix).
+            * Dependent options are typically used for *disabling* features.

+            * To enable features, it is best to use the non ``RAJA_`` prefix version when available.
+For example, passing the option ``-DRAJA_ENABLE_CUDA=On`` to CMake will not enable CUDA because ``ENABLE_CUDA`` is off by default.
+So to enable CUDA, you need to pass the ``-DENABLE_CUDA`` option to Cmake.

 =======================
 Setting Options